appelmar/scidb4gdal/README.md

 ## Getting Started
-Similar to other database drivers for GDAL, we use a connection string as a descriptor for array data sources:
+Similar to other database drivers for GDAL, we use a connection string as a descriptor for array data sources and as an alternative we utilize GDALs opening option handling:

 `"SCIDB:array=<arrayname> [host=<host> port=<port> user=<user> password=<password>] [properties=t=<temporal_index>]"`
+or
+`"gdal_translate -oo "host=<host>" -oo "port=<port>" -oo "user=<user>" -oo "password=<password>" ...
+"SCIDB:array=img[t,2015-02-01T00:00:00]" img.tif"`

 Notice that the string must start with `SCIDB:` in order to let GDAL identify the dataset as a SciDB array.
 Default values for parameters are